 NSW State Archives

-Due to COVID-19 this day has had to be postponed but once NSW State Archives reopens and until we can reschedule a date to visit, members might like to take advantage of these instructions to make their own way there to do their own research.
+Due to COVID-19 this day has had to be postponed but once NSW State Archives reopens to tours and until we can reschedule a date to visit, members might like to take advantage of these instructions to make their own way there to do their own research.
 Remember to take your lunch!

 1. Catch the Newcastle train to Strathfield.